 Next, the doctor places the sperm collected and processed in the lab into the uterine cavity.
 Because the sperm is placed higher in the uterine cavity, it avoids the cervix and tours quickly into the fallopian tubes.
 This advances the amount of sperm that will be able to meet the egg.

 IUI can be conducted during the woman’s natural ovulation cycle or with the support of fertility treatments to boost ovulation function.
 You can know if you or your partner is ovulating through an over-the-counter ovulation predictor kit.
 For couples who cannot conceive due to travel, work, or sexual dysfunction, IUI is a good alternative for them.

 It’s necessary to remember that many women who undergo IUI are given hormones or medicine to help them ovulate or boost the number of eggs they ovulate each month.
 This raises the likelihood of a couple conceiving twins or multiples.

 IVF treatment, undoubtedly, is the most prevalent and successful fertility method.
 This procedure takes place on the external body using medical techniques.
 The baby conceived using IVF refers to a test tube baby since it is born outside the uterus.

-IVF, also known as assisted reproductive technology (ART), is a fertility treatment in which a man’s sperm and a woman’s eggs are combined outside of the woman’s body in a facility.
+IVF, also known as assisted reproductive technology (ART), is a fertility treatment in which a man’s sperm and a woman’s eggs are combined outside the woman’s body in a laboratory setting.

 The female takes fertility medicine to stimulate her ovaries and aid in effective egg retrieval before implantation may take place.
 The egg retrieval and insemination procedures are both executed on the same day.

-After fertilization, the experts keep a close watch on the embryos to decide when it should be transferred to the uterus.
+After fertilization, the experts will closely watch the embryos to decide when to transfer them to the uterus.

 Both IVF and IUI have a few similar things, and they’re usually related to the preparation of treatment and the fundamental process of human conception.